Varicose Vein Treatments Austin

 Small dark blue or purple varicose veins in the range of 1 to 3 mm in diameter are sometimes referred to as reticular veins.
 Reticluar veins have a unique and distinct appearnce to them and are often surrounded by smaller spider veins.
 Reticular veins (also known as blue veins) can also be distinguished from more typical varicose veins by the fact that they are usually located within the skin, in comparison to the larger varicose veins which are always located beneath the skin and tend to bulge more than reticular veins.

 Our varicose vein specialists consider the condition a “disease” since the valves within the veins are defective and the blood flow within these veins is backwards.
 The disease process does tend to spread to other areas of the legs over time, as the leg veins are connected to one another through a series of branch connections.
 These vein connections allow the venous hypertension to spread from diseased varicose veins to healthy vein segments.
 It is often described as a “domino effect” of more and more vein valves breaking as they are exposed to the elevated vein pressure from adjacent diseased veins.
 Therefore, varicose vein disease does tend to worsen over time and begins to involve larger and larger areas of the leg.
-The sooner the condition is treated, the easier it is to deal with medically.
+The sooner that one received varicose vein treatments for the vein disease condition, the easier it is to deal with medically.
 Patients with varicose veins and reticular veins often develop aching, throbbing, cramping, burning, itching and other symptoms that may indicate a need for medical attention.
 Other patients with varicose vein disease may remain without symptoms for years.

 Risks Factors For Varicose Veins